Quote:

 Originally Posted by hikozaru You've got a lot of conflicting wants.
 A cafe racer with your mother as pillion.
 Sub 200cc seems too weak to you and yet you are looking at RE350s which are slower than a MT15.
 What I've realised is torque means f-all if it is not backed up with horsepower.
 It is the motorcycle equivalent of all bark no bite.
 You want a cafe racer, get a used R15 (for staying under <2L), strip the fairings, try to source the XSR155 headlight and indicators from outside India |

-The whole point of my mom being the pillion, is more of a point of reference, rather than a proper restraint as such.
-While i would be riding solo, i would require a bike that can also, on occasion comfortably take a pillion.
-About the torque i'll explain what i mean.
+The whole point of my mom being the pillion is more of a point of reference rather than a proper restraint as such.
+While I would be riding solo, I would require a bike that can also comfortably take a pillion on occasion.
+About the torque, I'll explain what I mean.

 Quote:

-CB350, i have personally ridden more than i can admit and yes, i like it very much.
-Its just the budget that is the constraint and the potentially expensive service and whatnot.
+CB350: I have personally ridden more than I can admit, and yes, I like it very much.
+It's just the budget that is the constraint, as is the potentially expensive service and whatnot.

-TVS Ronin.
-Again.
-TVS, have heard bad reviews.
-The point here being, since im a new owner, id need a brand that offers good service, while being cheap.
+TVS Ronin: I have heard bad reviews about TVS.
+The point is that since I'm a new owner, I'd need a brand that offers good service while being cheap.

-The hunter, value for money, is more on the rear burner, because, this is completely impulsive.
+The Hunter: I think it offers good value for money but is more on the rear burner because this is completely impulsive.

 Quote:

-My experience with motorcycles, is varied to say the least.
-In my 3 years of college, i have ridden a lot of bikes, across various terrains and in different conditions (city traffic, highways etc.)
+My experience with motorcycles is varied, to say the least.
+In my three years of college, I have ridden a lot of bikes across various terrains and in different conditions (city traffic, highways, etc.).

 (Usually bumming a trip off of college mates.
 While i havent owned a bike per se, my accumulated experience should easily exceed thousand or more kilometers, shared across different bikes.
 I know that it is hilariously low, but, yes, i have some experience.)

-Now, i have observed that sub 150cc bikes fall under the first category.
-They are very peppy and are eager to sprint.
+Now, I have observed that sub-150cc bikes fall into the first category.
+They are very peppy and eager to sprint.
 They are light and nimble.
 But they all feel like toy bikes.
 They feel very torque-ey and like to jump.

 Since i have marginally more experience in cars, than bikes, i would like to articulate, using cars as an example. (apples and oranges, but it should make sense, in some level)

-I'd like to explain this, by explaining the difference between a 1L turbo and 1.5L (NA or turbo)
+I'd like to explain this by explaining the difference between a 1L turbo and a 1.5L (NA or turbo)

 As far as pleasing goes, all three